-ACRE (Action with Communities in Rural England) is the national body for the 38 rural community councils who make up the ACRE Network.
+ACRE (Action with Communities in Rural England) is the national body for 38 charitable local development agencies that make up the ACRE Network.

 Our vision – to be the voice of rural communities – is supported by the wealth of evidence and intelligence on rural matters that we collect from our members.